Serving a web site from a shell script is fun and easy

 I want a really convenient environment to write new pages in without bothering with any sort of recompilation flow.

-I want a router that is extremely simple but more flexible than files in directories.
+I want a router that is extremely simple but more flexible than a pure directory structure-based setup.

 And I want all of it without some kind of goofy toolchain, framework, or runtime dependencies that do more to get in my way than help me serve this extremely simple site.